Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 • Look for patterns: when, where, and with whom the behaviour happens.

-• Ask what your child is finding hard (work, friends, transitions, noise).
+• Ask what your child is finding hard, whether it’s the schoolwork, friendships, transitions, or noise.

 • Partner with the teacher on one simple plan and review it regularly.

-• Support basics first: sleep, breakfast, movement, and calm routines.
+• Support the basics first: sleep, breakfast, movement, and calm routines.

 • Get extra help early if behaviour is persistent, escalating, or unsafe.